-I've been interested in astrology and other esoteric disciplines since I was a little girl.
-In my late twenties (Saturn return), I began pursuing astrology rigorously alongside my artistic work.
-I am a skeptical and curious observer, and am endlessly interested in what this ancient art has to offer us.
-I approach astrology with cautiousness and reverence, and a high degree of sensitivity (especially in my client work).
-I have a deep love for the study of character and calling in people, and the astrological factors at play in these expressions.
+I have been interested in astrology and other esoteric subjects since I was a little girl.
+In my late twenties (Saturn return), I decided to dive in wholeheartedly and pursue astrology rigorously alongside my artistic work.
+I am naturally skeptical, yet too curious to ignore what this ancient art can offer us.
+I approach astrology with cautiousness and reverence, and a high degree of sensitivity, especially in my client work.
+I have a deep love for the study of character and calling in people, the psyche and soul, and the astrological factors at play in these expressions.
 I devote much time to astrological research, both in studying its origins and testing its many applications.
 See some mentors and influences..

 I hold a Bachelor of Liberal Arts degree from The Evergreen State College with an emphasis in Transpersonal and Depth Psychologies and Expressive Arts.
 There I conceived, choreographed, and performed a dance titled: Letting It Go.
 My senior thesis: Investigating the Vessel, was a synthesis of work combining Jungian and post-Jungian studies, sculpture, dream inquiry, and an ongoing movement meditation practice called Authentic Movement.

 Other work I cherish includes providing one-to-one emotional support for women living in prison.
 I have more than fifteen years experience working and volunteering in varying capacities in the field of social services, including hospice, physical and occupational therapies, rehabilitation, and mental health.
 As an artist I work primarily in oil paints and encaustics (beeswax) and sometimes make jewelry and sculpture in metal or clay.
 Current interests: spiritual ecology and Chinese metaphysics.